[LUM#13] Africa out of Corona

 "In Africa today, fewer people are vaccinated, and access to antiretroviral and tuberculosis treatments is more complicated," explains Eric Delaporte.
 This is due not only to the fear of being contaminated when visiting health centers, but also to the closure of borders and flight restrictions linked to confinement.
 "Most of the drugs are generics manufactured in India.
 Stock-outs are to be feared, and theWHO has estimated that a disruption in access to antiretrovirals lasting more than six months would result in several hundred thousand more AIDS deaths," warns the doctor.
 Not to mention the consequences of confinement on access to food in countries where a significant proportion of the population lives from day to day.

 TransVIHMI 's scientists are already encountering a number of obstacles when it comes to sending the reagents needed for serological testing to Africa.
 This is due to the pre-emption of batches by Western supplier countries, faced with managing their own emergencies.
 This is a new situation for Eric Delaporte: "The Covid epidemic is global, unlike those we usually see in Africa.
-We have to make sure that the emergency in Northern countries is not managed to the detriment of Africa, which could then take second place to the rest of the world".
+We have to make sure that the emergency in Northern countries is not managed at the expense of Africa, which could then take second place to the rest of the world.

 * UMR TransVIHMI (UM, IRD, INSERM U1175, Université Check Anta Diop (Dakar, Senegal), Université Yaoundé 1 (Cameroon))